Careers at Bright Minds Weekend Club

 Join Our Team of Educators and Mentors

 At Bright Minds Weekend Club, we create hands-on learning experiences that help children explore, build, and grow beyond the classroom.
-Our programs blend STEM, creativity, and leadership into engaging weekend sessions designed to spark curiosity and confidence in young learners.
+Our programs blend STEM, creativity, and early leadership development into engaging weekend sessions designed to spark curiosity, confidence, and joyful learning in young minds.

-We’re looking for educators, mentors, and facilitators who enjoy working with children and believe learning should be interactive, encouraging, and real-world focused.
-Ideal candidates are patient, dependable, and excited to guide children through activities that promote problem-solving, teamwork, and self-expression.
+We are looking for educators, mentors, facilitators, and creative professionals who enjoy working with children and believe learning should be interactive, encouraging, and rooted in real-world exploration.
+Ideal candidates are patient, dependable, collaborative, and passionate about guiding children through experiences that strengthen problem-solving, teamwork, creativity, and self-expression.

-If you’re passionate about helping children learn by doing—and grow by being supported—we’d love to hear from you.
+If you are passionate about helping children learn through discovery, build confidence, and grow in supportive environments, we would love to hear from you.

 Empowering Young Minds Through Collaboration